jrobertson/hcitools_wrapper/README.md

-# sing the Hcitools_wrapper gem to scan and return the RSSI value
+# Using the Hcitools_wrapper gem to scan and return the RSSI value

 ## Setting up the Bluetooth LE scanner